uma-dev/spring-boot-notes/notes.md

 - __Service__
     - Define an interface
     - Define an implementation
-        - Inject the DAO
+        - Inject the DAO or Repository
+        - Apply @Service to the implementation (These class files are used to write business logic in a different layer, separated from @RestController class)
         - Apply @Transactional on service methods and remove if there are any in the DAO methods

 - __Global Exception Handling__
     - Use the interceptor/filter